-So, why should hoteliers be SoLoMo (Social, Local, Mobile)?
+Why should hoteliers be SoLoMo (Social, Local, Mobile)?
 A successful marketing campaign in today’s high tech world requires social, local, and mobile.
-A local marketing strategy is crucial – it’s the local events and attractions that will bring in a majority of your guests.
+A regional marketing strategy is crucial – it’s the local events and attractions that will bring in a majority of your guests.
 Promoting local events on online channels will quickly increase direct bookings.

 “In fact, over the Christmas period in 2013, over 60% of online visits to Tourism Victoria came via mobile, double last year’s average (ehotelier)”.

-“Not only do 72% of smartphone owners report that they want mobile-friendly sites, 67% are more likely to buy on mobile-optimized sites versus ones not optimized and 74% will return later to a mobile site that functions well, according to a new Google Inc. study (source).”
+“Not only do 72% of smartphone owners report that they want mobile-friendly sites, but 67% are also more likely to buy on mobile-optimized sites versus ones not optimized, and 74% will return later to a mobile site that functions well, according to a new Google Inc. study (source).”